jakeiglasson/refurbished_laptop_marketplace/project_files/readme.md

 Purpose:

-* Allow seller to sell their refurbished laptops.
-Allow buyers who need high end laptops at an affordable price to be buy these refurbished laptops.
+* Allow sellers to sell their refurbished laptops.
+Allow buyers who need high end laptops at an affordable price to buy these refurbished laptops.

 Functionality / features: